grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 1. Browse to the URL of the page that should be redirected.
 1. Confirm that you are redirected to the desired page.

+   For example, if you want the page `https://grafana.com/docs/grafana/latest/panels/working-with-panels/` to redirect to `https://grafana.com/docs/grafana/latest/panels-visualizations/panel-editor-overview/`, browse to the following URL in the browser to confirm the redirect is working: http://localhost:3002/docs/grafana/latest/panels/working-with-panels/.

 #### Use `cURL`

 1. Start the documentation webserver with `make docs`.